-Adult worms live in the mucosa and submucosa of the duodenum and jejunum.
+Strongyloides adult worms live in the mucosa and submucosa of the duodenum and jejunum.
 Released eggs hatch in the bowel lumen, liberating rhabditiform larvae.
 Most of the larvae are excreted in the stool.
 After a few days in soil, they develop into infectious filariform larvae.
 Like hookworms, Strongyloides larvae penetrate human skin, migrate via the bloodstream to the lungs, break through pulmonary capillaries, ascend the respiratory tract, are swallowed, and reach the intestine, where they mature in about 2 wk.
 In the soil, larvae that do not contact humans may develop into free-living adult worms that can reproduce for several generations before their larvae reenter a human host.

 Some rhabditiform larvae convert within the intestine to infectious filariform larvae that immediately reenter the bowel wall, short-circuiting the life cycle (internal autoinfection).
 Sometimes filariform larvae are passed in stool and reenter through the skin of the buttocks and thighs (external autoinfection).
-Autoinfection explains why strongyloidiasis can persist for many decades and helps account for the extremely high worm burdens in the hyperinfection syndrome.
+Autoinfection explains why strongyloidiasis can persist for many decades and helps account for the extremely high worm burden in the hyperinfection syndrome.

-Hyperinfection may result from a newly acquired Strongyloides infection or from activation of a previously asymptomatic one.
+Hyperinfection syndrome may result from a newly acquired Strongyloides infection or from activation of a previously asymptomatic one.
 In either case, it can result in disseminated disease involving organs not usually part of the parasite’s normal life cycle (eg, CNS, skin, liver, heart).
-Hyperinfection usually occurs in patients who are taking corticosteroids or who have impaired cell-mediated immunity, particularly those infected with the human T-lymphotropic virus 1 (HTLV-1).
+Hyperinfection syndrome usually occurs in patients who are taking corticosteroids or who have impaired TH2 type cell-mediated immunity, particularly those infected with the human T-lymphotropic virus 1 (HTLV-1).
 However, hyperinfection and disseminated strongyloidiasis are less common than might be predicted among patients with HIV/AIDS, even those living in areas where Strongyloides is highly endemic.

-Infection may be asymptomatic.
+Strongyloidiasis may be asymptomatic.

 Pulmonary symptoms are uncommon, although heavy infections may cause Löffler syndrome, with cough, wheezing, and eosinophilia.
 GI symptoms include anorexia, epigastric pain and tenderness, diarrhea, nausea, and vomiting.
 In heavy infections, malabsorption and protein-losing enteropathy may result in weight loss and cachexia.

 Other symptoms depend on the organs involved.
 CNS involvement includes parasitic meningitis, brain abscess, and diffuse invasion of the brain.
 Secondary gram-negative meningitis and bacteremia, which occurs with high frequency, probably reflect disruption of bowel mucosa, carriage of bacteria on migrating larvae, or both.
 Liver infection may result in cholestatic and granulomatous hepatitis.

-Microscopic examination of a single stool sample detects larvae in about 25% of uncomplicated infections.
-Repeated examination of concentrated stool samples raises the sensitivity; as many as 7 negative stool samples are recommended to exclude the diagnosis.
+Microscopic examination of a single stool sample detects larvae in about 25% of uncomplicated Strongyloides infections.
+Repeated examination of concentrated stool samples raises the sensitivity; a minimum of 3 stool samples is recommended.
 The agar plate method has a sensitivity of > 85%.
 If the specimen stands at room temperature for several hours, rhabditiform larvae may transform into longer filariform larvae, leading to erroneous diagnosis of hyperinfection.

 Several immunodiagnostic tests are available for strongyloidiasis.
 Enzyme immunoassay (EIA) is recommended because of its greater sensitivity (> 90%).
 IgG antibodies can usually be detected even in immunocompromised patients with disseminated strongyloidiasis, but the absence of detectable antibodies does not exclude infection.
 Cross-reactions in patients with filariasis or other nematode infections may result in false-positive tests.
 Antibody test results cannot be used to differentiate current from past infection.
 A positive test warrants continuing efforts to establish a parasitologic diagnosis.

 Eosinophilia is often present but can be suppressed by drugs such as corticosteroids or cytotoxic chemotherapeutic drugs.

 In immunocompromised patients, prolonged therapy or repeated courses may be needed.
-In severely ill patients who are unable to take oral drugs, rectal preparations of ivermectin have been used.
+In severely ill patients who are unable to take oral drugs, rectal preparations of ivermectin or sometimes the veterinary subcutaneous formulation of ivermectin has been used.

 Strongyloides larvae penetrate human skin when people walk barefoot on infested soil.